WARLORD: Arenas by Tyrannaut

-This set is a apart of Game Mode I created (with friends) called Battlefield which is made for multiple players and typically is theme related.
+This set is a apart of Game Mode I created (with friends) called WARLORD which is made for multiple players and typically is theme related.
 It works very well with Commander.
-Testing is needed in other formats. rules in page details.
+Testing is needed in other formats. rules in page details. **New mechanics and revamping of WARLORD is in the works.
+Goal: introduce a mechanic that is associated to each set of WARLORD created to make the experience more unique and immersive to the Game Mode.**

-Battlefield is influenced by Planechase but functions much differently.
+WARLORD is influenced by Planechase but functions much differently.
 I came up with it about 6 years ago.
 Sadly I dropped MtG for a while and only about 2 years ago have I really got back into it.
-I started playing with a friend who was one of the original people I tested my first version of Battlefield with.
-We started to talk about it, then a year and a half later, I developed some card creating skills and this version was the most successful and fun to play while still retaining the core idea of Battlefield.
-I want to thank my friends for helping me to have a working version of Battlefield, it still needs tweaking and adjustments but it functions well to post it on here for feedback to develop it.
+I started playing with a friend who was one of the original people I tested my first version of WARLORD with.
+We started to talk about it, then a year and a half later, I developed some card creating skills and this version was the most successful and fun to play while still retaining the core idea of WARLORD.
+I want to thank my friends for helping me to have a working version of WARLORD, it still needs tweaking and adjustments but it functions well to post it on here for feedback to develop it.

 Recommendation: 3-4 players, Commander format has been the majority of my testing.